ZepseWolf/ZepseWolf/README.md

-# Project
+# Description
-The is project is a portfolio for , See Kai Cong.
+This website is able to demostrate the application , i have done over the 7 years of programming.
-Visit see-kai-cong-portfolio.vercel.app to view past projects.
+Visit [see-kai-cong-portfolio.vercel.app] to view past projects now.